SpeculativeCoder/AdhocDocumentation/README.md

 Now restart AdhocManagerApplication - instead of using a random password it will pick up this testing password above.

 Run the project in the Unreal Editor and start play in editor.
-You should see it start talking to the manager running locally.
+You should see it start talking to the manager running and should see a message regarding "OnStompConnected" which means the websocket is connected OK.

 ### Setup env/common.env and customization/app-environment.ts file